 The search for housing should be about opportunity—moving near a job or family, staying in the community you love, or finding an elevator building when the steps get too hard.

-Instead, without a centralized database or search tool, finding an affordable home is time-consuming, confusing, and stressful.
+Instead, without a centralized online resource, finding an affordable home is time-consuming, confusing, and stressful.

 Stable housing leads to positive outcomes in health, happiness, educational achievement, and lifetime earnings.